MIG SNP-based heritability workshop – 11 December, 2018

 MIG Workshop Series

-Understanding the Genetic Architecture of Complex Traits through SBP-heritability analysis
+Understanding the Genetic Architecture of Complex Traits through SNP-heritability analysis

 Tuesday 11th December